dshadoff/TRS-80_TC-8/README.md

 In this folder, I will archive all information about the EPROM board and the contents of the TC-8 EPROM, including a commented disassembly of how it worked (work in progress).

+### Tools Folder

+In this folder, I wil use the documentation found in any documents and disassemblies of TC-8 operating programs, in order to be able to read TC-8 recordings on modern computers.

+I have already been able to decode the bit modulation, and binary (machine language) program protocol.
+The folder contains a Python script to extract and display information from old cassette recordings made by the TC-8.